fastify/fastify-multipart/README.md

 **Note**: if the file stream that is provided by `data.file` is not consumed, like in the example below with the usage of pump, the promise will not be fulfilled at the end of the multipart processing.
 This behavior is inherited from [busboy](https://github.com/mscdex/busboy).

-**Note**: if you set a `fileSize` limit and you want to know if the file limit was reached you can listen to `data.file.on('limit')` or check at the end of the stream the property `data.file.truncated`.
+**Note**: if you set a `fileSize` limit and you want to know if the file limit was reached you can:
+- listen to `data.file.on('limit')`
+- or check at the end of the stream the property `data.file.truncated`
+- or call `data.file.toBuffer()` and wait for the error to be thrown

 ```js
 const data = await req.file()